 The New Market, Lindsay Street, Marques Street, Sudder Street area is some of the throbbing business centres which are crowded with a plethora of government offices.
-The New Market police station has to keep vigil on different important offices such as the K.M.C. head guarters, Khadya Bhavan, Fire, Emergency Services of West
+The New Market police station has to keep vigil on different important offices such as the K.M.C. head guarters, Khadya Bhavan, Headquarters of West Bengal Fire, Emergency Services of West